 When this is pointed out, a familiar set of counterarguments appears.

 “But living standards have improved, you have smartphones and streaming services.”
 A smartphone in 2025 isn’t a luxury.
 It’s infrastructure.
-You need one to access banking, job applications, government services, healthcare appointments.
+People rely on one to access banking, job applications, government services, healthcare appointments.
 The actual cost, maybe £800 a year for a phone contract and subscriptions, is trivial compared to the thousands per year that housing costs have increased in real terms, or the cost of childcare, which is among the highest in the developed world.
 You could cancel every streaming service and not make a meaningful dent in what’s actually crushing household budgets.

 What actually happened was a specific trade, beginning in the 1980s and accelerating since: cheap consumer goods, enabled by globalised manufacturing, in exchange for employment security, pension quality, wage growth, and affordable housing.
 The cheap goods were anaesthetic.
 Real wages stagnated but televisions got cheaper every year, so it felt like progress.
 Cheap credit and cheap imports maintained the sensation of rising living standards while the structural foundations, secure employment, defined benefit pensions, accessible public services, affordable housing, eroded underneath.
 Nobody consciously agreed to that trade.